-- (1) The student workload for the entire Master's thesis project, including the Master's research colloquium, is 30 ECTS credits, which corresponds to a completion period of 6 months.
+- (1) The student workload for the entire Master's thesis project, including the Master's research colloquium, is 30 ECTS credits, which corresponds to a completion period of six months.
 The thesis topic and the problems to be addressed shall be such that the thesis can be completed within the allotted time. - (2) In exceptional cases and where reasonable grounds exist, a candidate may apply to the Examination Board for an extension to the completion period.
 An extension of six weeks is generally regarded as reasonable.
 Any extension granted shall not alter the number of credits awarded. - (3) If a candidate is prevented from working on the Master's thesis for a period of more than one week because of illness or some other cause beyond the candidate's control, the thesis submission deadline shall be extended accordingly.
 The candidate shall provide supporting documentation to the Examinations Office without unreasonable delay, e.g. in the event of illness, the candidate shall submit a medical certificate issued by a physician.
-If a candidate withdraws from or fails to complete the Master's thesis in the allotted time frame because a child cared for by the candidate was ill, the child's illness shall be treated as if the candidate was ill.
+If a candidate withdraws from or fails to complete an assessment or examination in the allotted time frame because a child cared for by the candidate was ill, the child's illness shall be treated as if the candidate was ill.
 The candidate shall demonstrate that it was necessary for them to care for the ill child by providing a medical certificate issued by a physician in accordance with Article 45 of Book V of the German Social Welfare Code (SGB V).
-If the candidate is prevented from (i) working on the Master's thesis for a period exceeding six months or from completing a written assessment for a period of more than one month, the Examination Board may classify the thesis as 'not attempted'.
-In such cases, the candidate shall be allocated a new topic for the Master's thesis once the reasons preventing the candidate from working on the thesis cease to apply. - (4) The Examination Board shall, on request, take into account statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents under the age of 18 or supporting family members with care needs) as well as the special needs of students with disabilities.
+If the period in which the candidate is prevented from undertaking the Master's thesis exceeds six months, the Master's thesis shall be deemed as 'not attempted'.
+In such cases, the candidate shall be allocated a new topic for the Master's thesis once the reasons preventing the candidate from working on the thesis cease to apply.

+- (4) The Examination Board shall, on request, take into account statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents under the age of 18 or supporting family members with care needs) as well as the special needs of students with disabilities.
 In such cases, the completion period for the Master's thesis shall be extended by the statutory period of maternal leave if so requested by the candidate and a further reasonable extension of the completion period (see Paragraph 2 above) may be granted on request, provided that the candidate can demonstrate physical or mental impairment arising from pregnancy, or from caring for children or from supporting family members with care needs or in order to meet the special needs of students with disabilities.
 This shall not affect any academic accommodation granted to a student in accordance with Section 13. - (5) If a student does not meet the thesis completion deadline, a fail grade shall be awarded for the Master's thesis.
 Repeat attempts shall be subject to the requirements set out in Sections 15(1) and 15(3), which apply analogously.

-Section 21 Procedural elements, presentation and layout of the thesis
+Section 22 Procedural elements, presentation and layout of the thesis